ZizzyDizzyMC/philomena-old/.github/PULL_REQUEST_TEMPLATE.md

 ### Before you begin

 * I understand my contributions may be rejected for any reason
-* I understand my contributions are for the benefit of Ilafiara and/or the Irledarin software
+* I understand my contributions are for the benefit of the Irledarin software
 * I understand my contributions are licensed under the GNU AGPLv3

 - [ ] I understand all of the above